indigoUan/ScarletEnginePublic/exception-guide.md

-# Esception Guide
+# Scarlet Engine Exception Guide
 This file contains some exceptions you might meet.

 ## [file_content,(path)]
 This occurs when the file in (path) is either being used and cannot be overwritten, or id doesn't exist and cannot be opened.